 A vital part in having an effective GEP is conducting beforehand a detailed assessment of the status quo at the time of creation of the plan.
-This assessment was conducted by our Human Rights Department and our Strategic Development Department, who used their past experiences and knowledge in the field of gender equality and anti-discrimination policies.
+This assessment was conducted by our experts specialising in human rights law, who used their past experiences and knowledge in the field of gender equality and anti-discrimination policies.
 Their mandate and tasks were clearly defined by our managerial bodies in a way that would avoid any misconceptions and potential challenges during their work.